Wemite/smoothysearch/README.md

 [![Download](https://img.shields.io/badge/Download-latest%20release-blue?style=for-the-badge)](https://github.com/Wemite/smoothysearch/releases/latest)

 2. Open a terminal in the folder where the package was downloaded.
-3. Install the package: `sudo pacman -U PACKAGENAME.pkg.tar.zst`
+3. Install the package: `sudo pacman -U smoothysearch-*.pkg.tar.zst`

 ---
-**Make sure the package name matches the version you downloaded.**
+**Ensure you have downloaded the latest version.**

 ## Run